dfinity/agent-js/README.md

 #### Unit Tests

 To run the unit tests for all packages, run `pnpm test`.
-You can run tests for a specific package by running `pnpm test` in the package directory or by running `pnpm -F <package-name> test` in the root directory.
+You can run tests for a specific package by running `pnpm test` in the package directory or by running `pnpm run -F <package-name> test` in the root directory.

 #### E2E Tests